ElzbietaZofia/PORTFOLIO/README.md

 ## About me

-I am a QA tester with experience in both manual and automated testing.
-I have worked with web applications in a commercial setting and have created test plans, test scenarios, and executed those tests.
-My fields of experience include writing tests in Playwright using TypeScript.
-I hold the ISTQB Foundation Level (FL) Certification obtained in 2022.
+My name is Elzbieta Wilk and I am software QA tester with commercial experience in manual and automated testing.
+My expertise includes writing tests in Playwright using TypeScript.
+I hold the ISTQB Certification.

 Testing is a job which gives me great pleasure and satisfaction.
 What is more, I am very interested in Test Management and Agile methodology.
 In my current job, in addition to testing, I also manage the backlog by maintaining a prioritized list of tasks for the development team to work on.
 Furthermore, I have experience in management as the former owner of an Interior Design Studio, where I managed the company and coordinated and monitored the work of contractors and suppliers.